HOME • SEARCH • EMAIL • ABOUT

 (9)

-Investigation on the phytochemical and antimicrobial properties of Pennisetum purpureum / Njoku, O.U.; Okorie, I.N.*; Okeke, E.C.; Okafor, J.I. / Journal of Medicinal and Aromatic Plant Sciences v: 26(2) p.
+Investigation on the phytochemical and antimicrobial properties of Pennisetum purpureum / Njoku, O.U.; Okorie, IN; Okeke, E.C.; Okafor, J.I. / Journal of Medicinal and Aromatic Plant Sciences v: 26(2) p.
 311-314, 2004 (Eng; 21 ref).

 (10)